huubhermsen/Frontend-Boilerplate/README.md

 Visit [git-scm.com](http://git-scm.com/) and download the latest source release, follow further instructions.

 ### Compass
-Install the Compass gem by symply typing the following command in your terminal app:
+Install the Compass gem by simply typing the following command in your terminal app:

 ```bash
 gem install compass